nqmn/mathkids/README.md

   - **Division** ➗ - Share equally! 🎪

 ### 3. Math Adventure Time! 🎮
-- Solve math problems as they appear
+- Solve the math problems that appear on the screen.
-- Use the colorful keypad or keyboard to enter answers
+- Use the colorful on-screen keypad, your physical keyboard, or touch input to enter answers.
+A backspace button is available for corrections.
-- Get instant feedback with fun animations
+- Get instant feedback with fun animations for correct and incorrect answers.
-- Earn stars ⭐ for quick, correct answers
+- Earn stars ⭐ for answering quickly and correctly.
-- Watch your Math Power Level grow! 📈
+- Watch your score and progress bar grow with each question! 📈

 ### 4. Celebrate Your Success! 🎉
 - View your final score and achievements